nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 There it is.
 Oh, you found it.
 Okay.
 I think so.
 Alright.

-And we're gonna give we're gonna give Sameer the the same stuff when when we pick up next time with Jason too.
-But in the meantime, Clark, do does Carson have any immediate reaction?
+And we're gonna give we're gonna give Simear the the same stuff when when we pick up next time with Jason too.
+But in the meantime, Clark, do does Karsten have any immediate reaction?
 Like, you've got three actions that you can spend at this point.
 What are you gonna be doing?
 Yeah.

 I'm just gonna be prepping and ready to slice and dice.
 Okay.
 Put your shield up?
 Yep.
 Got my shield up.